 It will surprise you to know that only few of all the ransomware attacks that happen are reported.
 This may be due to the victim’s fear of reputation damage, financial loss due to legal consequences, insurance premium, reluctance to involve law enforcement or regulatory bodies, or lack of awareness or understanding of reporting requirements.

-In that case, 57% of ransomware attacks go unreported (Source: Cybersecurity Ventures), and 70% of organizations don’t report ransomware attacks ( Source: Ponemon Insitute).
-Also, only 1 in 5 ransomware attacks are reported to authorities (source: Europol), and 60% of small and medium-sized businesses (SMBs) don’t report ransomware attacks (source: Datto).
+In that case, 57% of ransom attacks go unreported (Source: Cybersecurity Ventures), and 70% of organizations don’t report ransomware attacks ( Source: Ponemon Insitute).
+Also, only 1 in 5 ransomware attacks are reported to authorities (source: Europol), and 60% of small and medium-sized businesses (SMBs) don’t report ransom attacks (source: Datto).

 In this post, we will explore effective strategies to protect yourself and your organization from this growing threat and how to respond when it happens.